What does a UI/UX Designer do?

 - Bachelor's degree in Graphic Design, Human-Computer Interaction, or a related field.

-- Proficiency in design tools such as Sketch, Figma, Adobe XD, or similar.
+- Proficiency in design tools such as Adobe XD, Sketch, Figma, or similar.

 Is becoming a UI/UX Designer a good career path?

 UI/UX design combines user interface (UI) and user experience (UX) design.
-This career path focuses on creating digital products that are easy to use and enjoyable.
-UI/UX designers work with developers, product managers, and other team members to ensure the final product meets user needs and business goals.
-They create wireframes, prototypes, and design systems.
-They also conduct user research and usability testing.
+This role focuses on creating digital products that are both easy to use and visually appealing.
+UI/UX designers work on websites, apps, and software.
+They aim to make the user's journey smooth and enjoyable.
+This career offers many opportunities for creativity and problem-solving.

 Here are some pros and cons to consider: